Installing Ubuntu on a MacBook Pro A1398

-I’ve never had an Ubuntu with the working network drivers out of the box, even in the old RJ-45 times, so I wasn’t surprised that the system didn’t recognize my MacBook’s Wi-Fi module.
-Luckily for me, the Bluetooth module was recognized and worked pretty well so I just tethered the Internet connection from my Android phone and that gave me enough bandwidth to allow the installer to fetch all of the updates and drivers during the installation.
+I’ve never had an Ubuntu with the working network drivers out of the box, even in the old RJ-45 times, so I wasn’t surprised that the system did not recognize my MacBook’s Wi-Fi module.
+Luckily for me, the Bluetooth module was recognized and worked pretty well, so I just tethered the Internet connection from my Android phone and that gave me enough bandwidth to allow the installer to fetch all the updates and drivers during the installation.
 Once I installed Ubuntu on my laptop, I just opened the “Software & Updates” app and clicked on the “Additional Drivers” tab.
-This screen displays all of the driver options that are available for your laptop and it allows you to pick the proprietary Broadcom driver that should allow you to use Wi-Fi.
+This screen displays all the driver options that are available for your laptop, and it allows you to pick the proprietary Broadcom driver that should allow you to use Wi-Fi.

 Issue With Nvidia Driver

 After installing the Broadcom driver, I had a temptation to try proprietary Nvidia driver for my video card.
 Well, it was a grave mistake.
 That driver seemed to work fine at first but then I found out that I couldn’t change the screen brightness, and it was especially annoying in the presence of the daylight since the “fixed” value was far from the maximum brightness that my display could produce, so I could hardly see anything on the screen.

 I didn’t worry about that since the default open source video card driver seemed to work fine, so I’ve decided to switch back to the default option.
 I pressed “Apply Changes” and rebooted my laptop, but I wasn’t able to start my Ubuntu again!
 The only thing I saw was a black screen with the message like this:

 To resolve this issue, I had to boot to console in the recovery mode and remove Nvidia driver manually.
 First thing you need to do if you’re in the same situation is to hold

 Esc key while booting and once you manage to get to the terminal, just type: